 Regulatory jurisdiction.
 Tokenized securities are securities under most national laws.
 Accessing them through a non-custodial wallet does not override home-country securities regulations.
 Tokenized equity instruments issued under US securities law often restrict non-US purchasers; the reverse also applies.
 Verify eligibility before funding any position.

 Smart contract exposure.
 Every on-chain RWA position adds contract risk on top of the underlying asset risk.
 A tokenization contract can contain exploitable bugs, and a custody bridge failure can sever the link between the on-chain token and the off-chain asset.
-For a current look at how OKX structures DeFi-side protections against contract failures, see the OKX DeFi circuit breaker review.
+For a current look at how OKX structures its security framework — including proof-of-reserves attestations and regulatory standing — see Is OKX Safe in 2026?
+Proof of Reserves, Regulatory Status and What Traders Should Know.

 DTCC’s October 2026 commitment is the clearest signal yet that on-chain securities settlement will reach institutional scale.
 Getting set up on OKX now — verified account, active Web3 wallet, familiarity with current RWA protocols — means you are positioned when that liquidity arrives rather than onboarding into a crowded market.
 Register on OKX →.
 This page contains referral links; full disclosure is in our terms.